About URL Normalization

 For an empty query Audisto drops the question mark.
 This is a semantic change.

 Audisto allows to detect similar URLs during crawling.
-This can be enabled in the settings.
-An URL is regards as being similar to another if they both result in the same URL after full normalization.
+This is enabled by default.
+A URL is considered similar to another if both result in the same URL after full normalization.

 Therefore, similar URL detection will not work if URL Normalization Mode is Full.